-As Mitt Romney has emerged as the presumptive GOP presidential nominee, Republicans in Congress are increasingly taking their cues from him -- even if it causes heartburn and grumbling among conservatives unhappy about having to beat a tactical retreat.
+WASHINGTON – Now that Mitt Romney has emerged as the likely GOP presidential nominee, congressional Republicans increasingly are taking their cues from him even if it causes heartburn and grumbling among conservatives unhappy about having to beat a tactical retreat.

-That dynamic was on full display last week as House Speaker John Boehner, R-Ohio, moved to defuse a student loan grenade President Barack Obama threw at them.
-And Senate GOP leader Mitch McConnell of Kentucky sidestepped attempts by Democrats to tag Republicans as soft on violence against women.
+That dynamic was on full display last week as House Speaker John Boehner coped with the dust-up generated by President Barack Obama over student loans and Senate GOP leader Mitch McConnell sidestepped Democratic attempts to brand Republicans as soft on the issue of violence against women.

-It's a defensive game for Republicans, who are determined to avoid the kinds of stumbles they endured last year when they lost the political battle over renewing Obama's payroll tax cut.
+It's a defensive game for Republicans, determined to avoid their stumbles last year when they lost the political battle over renewing Obama's payroll tax cut.

 "Some folks in an election year would say you need to take tough issues off the table," said Rep. Rob Woodall, R-Ga.
 "Other folks in an election year say you need to bring your best solutions to the toughest issues, and I'm in that latter camp."

-Student loan interest rates was a back-burner issue until the White House lit it up barely a week ago and put it at the top of its agenda with a two-day Obama campaign swing to three university campuses in North Carolina, Iowa and Colorado, all early tossup states in the November election.
+The matter of student loan interest rates was on the back burner until barely a week ago when the White House elevated it to the top of its agenda.
+Obama pounded away during visits to university campuses in North Carolina, Iowa and Colorado, pivotal states in the November election.

-Romney on Monday endorsed the $6 billion move to forestall the interest rate increase, even before Obama set foot on the University of North Carolina campus in Chapel Hill.
-Boehner quickly slated a vote -- tapping unspent money from Obama's unpopular health care law to pay for it -- and by Friday, the issue was mostly deflated.
+Romney on Monday endorsed the $6 billion move to forestall the interest rate increase, even before Obama had arrived at the University of North Carolina in Chapel Hill.
+Boehner quickly set a vote, using unspent money from Obama's unpopular health care law to pay for the plan.
+By Friday, the issue was mostly deflated.

-The vote, however, put Republicans crosswise with the Club For Growth, which urged lawmakers to oppose the legislation.
-The group sometimes uses its fundraising muscle to back primary challengers to GOP incumbents.
+The vote, however, put Republicans at odds with the Club For Growth, which urged lawmakers to oppose the legislation.
+The group sometimes uses its fundraising power to back primary challengers to GOP incumbents.

 "The president keeps attempting to invent these fake fights because he doesn't have a record of success or a positive agenda for our country," the speaker said.
 "It is as simple as this: The emperor has no clothes."

-In fact, Republicans had invited the battle by failing to address the issue before Obama raised it.
+In fact, Republicans had invited a fight by failing to address the issue before Obama raised it.
 Their budget blueprint last month assumed the interest rate subsidy would expire.
-And while the GOP chairman of the House Education Committee was working on a longer-term plan, Boehner stepped in forcefully to take the issue off the campaign table.
+While the GOP chairman of the House Education and the Workforce Committee worked on a longer-term plan, Boehner stepped in to take the issue off the campaign table.

-Opportunities to go on offense are limited since Republicans control only the House.
+Opportunities to go on offense are limited because Republicans control only the House.

-With a handful of GOP co-sponsors, they added new language making gay people and battered illegal immigrants eligible for the menu of programs funded by the anti-violence law, sparking opposition from many GOP conservatives.
+With a handful of GOP co-sponsors, they added new language making gays and battered illegal immigrants eligible for a variety of assistance, and that led to opposition from many conservatives.

-Even as Democrats threatened to force an up-or-down vote on their preferred version -- a step that could have put numerous Republicans on the wrong side of the issue -- McConnell promised a speedy debate and won a key demand to have votes on two GOP alternatives, defusing the battle, at least for now.
+Democrats threatened to force an up-or-down vote on their preferred version, and that could have put numerous Republicans on the wrong side of the issue.
+McConnell, R-Ky., promised a speedy debate and won a demand to have votes on two GOP alternatives.
+That defused the battle, for now.

 So what's next?

-Obama and Democrats like Sen. Chuck Schumer of New York have more up their sleeve, including a pay equity bill opposed by Republican allies like the U.S. Chamber of Commerce.
+Obama and Democrats such as Sen. Chuck Schumer of New York have more up their sleeve, including a pay equity bill opposed by the U.S. Chamber of Commerce and other Republican allies.